green-engineering/carbon-hack-24/README.md

 --namespace=monitoring
 kubectl apply -f manifests/
 ```
-This will create all the nececary CRD's and resources for the kube-prometheus stack and may take a few seccond to somplete.
+This will create all the necessary CRD's and resources for the kube-prometheus stack and may take a few seconds to complete.

 ### 2. Create a service account